trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 4) If none of the above are selected, then no email address is assigned.

-What the above setup does is it results in the TriBITS system creating a file called CDashSubprojectDependencies.xml that gets sent to CDash.
-CDash then takes this file and creates, or updates, a set of CDash users and sets up a mapping of Labels (which are used for TriBITS packages) to CDash user emails addresses.
+What the above setup does is it results in the TriBITS system (in the ``TribitsCTestDriverCore.cmake`` file called under ``ctest``) creating a file called ``CDashSubprojectDependencies.xml`` that gets sent to the CDash server.
+CDash then takes this file and creates, or updates, a set of CDash users and sets up a mapping of Labels (which are used for TriBITS package names) to CDash user emails addresses.
 CDash is automatically set up to process this XML file and create and updates CDash users.
 It is not, however, set up to remove labels from existing users.
 Therefore, if you change a TriBITS package's CDash regression email list (using one of the methods described above), then you need to manually remove the associated labels from the old email address.
 CDash will not remove them for you.

 Therefore, to change the mapping of CDash regression email addresses to TriBITS packages, you must perform the actions:

-1) Change the TriBITS CMake files as described above that result in the desired CDashSubprojectDependeinces.xml file.
-You can debug this by running the checkin-test.py script and seeing what gets written in the
-${PROJECT_NAME}Dependencies.xml file in the CHECKIN directory.
+1) Change the TriBITS CMake files as described above that will result in the desired email addresses in the ``CDashSubprojectDependeinces.xml`` file.
+You can debug this by running the ``checkin-test.py`` (see ???) script and seeing what gets written in the generated ``${PROJECT_NAME}PackageDependencies.xml`` (see ???)  file in the ``CHECKIN`` directory.

 2) Log onto the CDash server using an administrator account and then remove the auto-generated account for the CDash user email address for which labels